-We created a business name generator to help current and new customers of UpFlip find a great idea for their favorite business name.
+We created a business name generator to help current and new business owners find a great business name idea for their new venture.
 All you have to do is type in some of the words, and our brand name generator will create hundreds of ideas based on the words you write.

 I’m not involved with the development of it, but when I tested it while writing this, it gave me 150 different ideas.
 Try it out and see if you find one you like.
 It takes out the guesswork in how to create a business name.

 Why is our business name generator the best?

 Our business name generator is the best available for a couple of reasons:

 - It provides more names than other name generators.
 (We strive to be the only place you go to research any aspect of starting or running a business.)

 - It shows you a variety of fonts, colors, and sizes to cover all the aspects of brand identity.